 Stay Safe Online

 If you are feeling worried or uncomfortable about something that's happened on a phone or online, you should tell an adult at home about it.
-You can also let the school know by clicking on the following link:

 Why is it important to stay safe online?

 The potential for the internet to be a valuable and fun resource for entertainment, making friends and learning is huge, but if you use the internet, you could be at risk - be it bullying, fraud or something more serious.
 Unlike seeing someone face to face, on the net, people aren't always what they first seem.

 In the same way you learn about safety when you leave the house, it is important to learn how to stay safe online.
 These are skills that will stay with you for life.

 This is a wonderful resource for keeping safe online.
 Parent Info

 Don't give out personal information such as your address or phone number.

 Don't open emails or attachments from people you don't know.

 Don't become online ‘friends’ with people you don't know.

 Never arrange to meet someone in person who you've met online.